TopoInVis-Workshop/2022/_pages/submission.md

 [PCS submission portal](https://new.precisionconference.com/vgtc).
 Create an account or login to your existing account.
-Then, go to the Submissions tab and select Society 'VGTC', Conference 'VIS 2022' and Track 'VIS 2022 TopoInVis' from the drop-down options lists.
+Then, go to the Submissions tab and select Society 'VGTC', Conference 'VIS 2022' and Track 'VIS 2022 TopoInVis' from the drop-down options.

 TopoInVis is accepting regular papers in the
 [IEEE VGTC format](https://tc.computer.org/vgtc/publications/conference/).
 The papers can be up to 9 pages of content, plus up to 2 additional pages of references.
-However, we encourage submssion of shorter papers as well.
+The submissions will be reviewed following a single-blind review process by the members of our [international program committee](organization.html).

 Please note that submission of abstract is required prior to the submission of a paper.
-The firm deadlines for submission are given below.
+The firm deadlines for the submission are given below.

 # Important Dates